informatica-unica/ocaml-challenge/3/set/README.md

 ## Construct set from list

-`makeset l` removes the duplicates from the list `l`, making is a set.
+`mkset l` removes the duplicates from the list `l`, making is a set.
 ```ocaml
 mkset : 'a list -> 'a list